tanchangde/lixingr/README.md

 ### Prerequisites

-Basic knowledge of R and RStudio is required.
+Basic knowledge of R is required.
 If lacking, it is recommended to quickly get started using [this material](https://tshi.page/r-and-tidyverse-book/index.html), estimated to take one or two hours.